DanWaLes/age-verification/README.md

 ## Motivation
 This project seeks to address design flaws, project over-reaching and security issues.

 The design of the [DBus proposal](https://lists.ubuntu.com/archives/ubuntu-devel/2026-March/043510.html) does not make sense.
 Only an API for reading the age range is needed.
-No need to add setting age age or date of birth as part of the API.
+No need to add setting age or date of birth as part of the API.
 No need for taking a user parameter either.
 Applications should only care about the current user.
 The design assumes all age brackets will be the same.
 That is not a viable approach due to worldwide age category differences.

 Implementing the API as part of xdg-desktop-portal does not make sense.
 It would only use usable by sandboxed enviroments (Flatpak, Snap), rather than all programs.
 The laws require all system programs to use it.
 The portal would require spesific backend DE/WM implmentation, while a universal DBus API would only need to be implemented in one place.